 The CAU is Schleswig-Holstein’s only fully-fledged university with a major focus on research.
 Over time, four dynamic priority research areas have systematically developed which are based on strong disciplines interacting together - Marine Science, Life Science, Societal and Cultural Change, and Nano Surface & Interface Science.
 Each individual research area makes a substantial contribution towards dealing with at least one of the grand challenges of our time.

 The German Excellence Initiative is continued as an Excellence Strategy.
 Kiel University has submitted three full applications, and has been successful with two of them.
-Now, Kiel University is applying for the official title of University of Excellence, which requires at least two successful Cluster applications.

 The CAU submitted its application to become a "University of Excellence" in December 2018 under the title of "Kiel University Interfaces".
 The "Kiel Way" is based on open-minded dialogue and cooperation between the subjects (interdisciplinarity), as well as collaboration with the city, region and strategic partners (transdisciplinarity).